President Trump: Summit With Kim Jong Un Is On For June 12

 President Trump says his nuclear summit meeting with North Korean leader Kim Jong Un is back on.

-"We'll be meeting on June 12th in Singapore," Trump told reporters on the South Lawn of the White House, after escorting Kim's top deputy out of an Oval Office meeting.
+"We'll be meeting on June 12 in Singapore," Trump told reporters on the South Lawn of the White House, after escorting Kim's top deputy, Kim Yong Chol, out of an Oval Office meeting.

-"It will be a beginning," Trump said of the summit, which aims to pave the way towards eliminating North Korea's nuclear program.
+"It will be a beginning," Trump said of the summit, which aims to pave the way toward eliminating North Korea's nuclear program.
 "I've never said it happens in one meeting.
 You're talking about years of hostility, years of problems.
 Years of — really — hatred, between so many different nations.
 But I think you're going to have a very positive result."

 Kim Yong Chol delivered a personal letter to Trump from the North Korean leader.
-Trump told reporters he had not yet read the letter.
+Trump told reporters it was a "very nice letter .... a very interesting letter."
+Moments later, he said he "hadn't seen the letter yet" and had purposely not opened it.

-The White House visit — the first by a North Korean official in nearly two decades — follows two days of meetings in New York between Kim Yong Chul and Secretary of State Mike Pompeo.
+The White House visit — the first by a North Korean official in nearly two decades — follows two days of meetings in New York between Kim Yong Chol and Secretary of State Mike Pompeo.

 Trump had abruptly canceled the planned summit with Kim last week, citing anger and hostility from North Korea.
 But since then, there's been a flurry of diplomatic activity as officials worked to revive the meeting.